lukasimonishvili/dishnow-backend/dishNow/HELP.md

 http://localhost:8080/swagger-ui/index.html

-System uses SQL connection password to connect to DB. it might be different for you. you set it during installing MySQL workbanch remember this password and make changes in this file ./src/main/resources/application.properties in this file (line 5) spring.datasource.password=1998 change 1998 to your password
+System uses SQL connection password to connect to DB. it might be different for you. you set it during installing MySQL workbanch remember this password and make changes in this file .vscode/launch.json

+add this to config
+"env": {
+"DB_USERNAME": "root",
+"DB_PASSWORD": "1998"
+}